jgnewman/norlunda/grammar.md

 {: .source }
 He is taller than her.

-On a related note, the superlative suffix is **-est** and it is normally used in connection with definite nouns.
+On a related note, the superlative suffix is **-est/-st** and it is normally used in connection with definite nouns.

 {: .showcase }
 Hen ar sveft**est** folk**en**.